-I am a PhD researcher in the Department of history at the EUI since 2013.
+I have been a PhD researcher in the Department of history at the EUI since 2013.
+Since May 2018 I work as a research associate at the Leibniz Institute for European History (Mainz, Germany).

 My dissertation is focused on the role of the hometown and social background in commercial networks in Early Modern Europe (case of the Florentine merchant community in Antwerp, ca. 1500-1585). (see section ‘research’ for a more extensive discussion of my project)